feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Gather current information on Algeria's economic situation, including key indicators such as GDP growth, main industries, and challenges"
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and major industries."
 #>
 #> [[1]]$response
-#> As of 2024, Algeria's GDP growth is moderate, estimated around 2-3% annually,
+#> As of early 2024, Algeria's GDP growth is projected around 3-4%, recovering
-#> driven mainly by hydrocarbons which constitute over 90% of exports; key
+#> mildly due to higher hydrocarbon revenues.
+Inflation is moderate, roughly 4-6%,
-#> industries include oil and gas, agriculture, and manufacturing.
-Challenges
+#> while unemployment remains high at about 11-12%, especially among youth.
+Major
-#> include economic diversification, high unemployment, reliance on volatile oil
+#> industries include oil and gas (dominant sector), agriculture, and
-#> revenues, and social pressures for reforms.
+#> manufacturing.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE